Combining edge computing and IoT to unlock autonomous and intelligent applications

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-The boom in Internet-connected devices means there is an unprecedented amount of data being collected, leaving enterprises with the challenge of storing, securing, and processing the data at scale.
+The boom in Internet-connected devices and the unprecedented amount of data being collected has left enterprises grappling with the challenges of storing, securing, and processing the data at scale.
 The sheer amount of data involved is driving the case for edge computing, even as enterprises continue with their digital transformation plans.

 Edge computing refers to moving processing power to the network edge–where the devices are–instead of first transferring the data to a centralized location, whether that is to a data center or a cloud provider.
 Edge computing analyzes the data near where it is being collected, which reduces Internet bandwidth usage and addresses security and scalability concerns over where the data is stored and how it is being transferred.
 The main drivers are Internet-of-Things and real-time applications that demand instantaneous data processing.
 5G deployments are accelerating this trend.

 Enterprises have been focused on moving their applications to the cloud over the past few years.
 Analysts estimate that 70 percent of organizations have at least one application in the cloud, and enterprise decision makers say digital transformation is one of their top priorities.
-However, there are some limits to an all-in cloud strategy as more data-hungry applications come online.
+However, as more data-hungry applications come online, it’s clear there are limits to an all-cloud strategy .

 By 2025, 175 zettabytes (or 175 trillion gigabytes) of data will be generated around the globe, and more than 90 zettabytes of that data will be created by edge devices, according to IDC’s Data Age 2025 report.
 That is a lot of data that needs to be uploaded some place before anything can be done with them, and there may not always be enough bandwidth to do so.
-There is also the question of latency, since it would take time for data to travel the distance from the device to where the analysis is being performed and then come back.
-And finally, there is the question of network reliability.
+Latency is also a problem, since it would take time for data to travel the distance from the device to where the analysis is being performed, and come back to the device with the results.
+And finally, there is no guarantee that the network would always be available or reliable.
 If the network is unavailable for some reason, then the application is essentially offline.

-“You’re backhauling data to a cloud that’s far way, miles away,” James Thomason, CTO of EDJX, which provides a platform that makes it easy for developers to write edge and IoT applications and secure edge data at the source.
+“You’re backhauling data to a cloud that’s far away, miles away,” said James Thomason, CTO of EDJX, which provides a platform that makes it easy for developers to write edge and IoT applications and secure edge data at the source.
 “That’s an insurmountable speed of light problem.”

 Analysts estimate that 91% of today’s data is created and processed in centralized data centers.
 By 2022 about 75% of all data will need analysis and action at the edge.